 Before grabbing a cab, stop at one of the ATMs in the airport and grab some cash.
 Credit cards machines are not common in taxis and often prove to be more scams than anything else.
 If your debit card charges international transaction fees and doesn’t reimburse you for ATM fees I highly recommend switching to a Charles Schwab checking account.
 I’ve used and loved them for years.

 Traveling to Medellin in Colombia: getting around

-Taxis in Medellin are pastel yellow and clearly marked with the license plate numbers on the doors on both sides and even the roof.
-(I know from looking down from my 9th floor balcony.)
+Taxis in Medellin are yellow and clearly marked with the license plate numbers on the doors on both sides and even the roof.
+(I know from looking down from my 9th-floor balcony.)

 The meters are often attached to the roof of the cab in the middle or in front on the passenger side.
-The meters start at $3.500 pesos.
+The meters start at 3,500 pesos (as of this writing).
 Get used to checking this immediately when you get into the cab.
-My friends and I once hopped in a cab that hadn’t been reset and the guy took off with the meter at $9.000 before we politely corrected him.
+My friends and I once hopped in a cab that hadn’t been reset and the guy took off with the meter at 9,000 before we politely corrected him.